lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 If everything is running as expected, you should again see the initial screen of Adalanche:
 ![Entry screen of adalanche](adalanche_main_screen.png)

-# Adalanche Usage
+## Adalanche Usage

-Adalanche web UI is divided into 3 parts:
+Adalanche UI is divided into 3 parts:
 * Object explorer on the left
 * Nodes visualization settings on the right
 * LDAP querying tool centered on the bottom.

-On the Object explorer you can observe various objects, including present users, machines, GPOs and more.
+On the Object explorer you can observe and analyze various objects, including present users, machines, GPOs and more.

 ![](object_explorer.png)

+!!!
+The data from the object explorer is the raw data from LDAP !!!

 On the right you can tweak how the Adalanche should look like, but I personally did not spend much time on it since I was happy with the defaults.